Homework Philosophy and Expectations

 My Homework Philosophy

-I believe that homework should be of value to a child's success in school.
-It should provide additional practice and help reinforce skills and concepts already taught in class.
+I am not a huge fan of a lot of homework at the elementary level.
+When homework is given, I believe that it should be of value to a child's success in school.
+It should provide additional practice when needed and help to reinforce skills and concepts already taught in class.
 In addition, it should provide an avenue to develop solid study habits that will be necessary as the student progresses through his or her school years.

-I expect that all students will complete and return homework assignments by the due date.
-If an emergency comes up at home and your child cannot get homework finished by the due date, please send a note and I will give him or her an extra day.
-Generally, I am flexible with occassional late assignments, but students whose assignments are chronically late may warrant missed recess or a parent conference.
+I expect that all students will complete and return assignments by the due date.
+If an emergency comes up at home and your child cannot get schoolwork finished by the due date, please let me know and we will decide upon a reasonable extension.
+Generally, I am flexible with occassional late assignments, but students whose assignments are chronically late may warrant additional conversations or a parent conference.